JayO-1/system-design-101/README.md

 * Sanitize all user inputs or any input parameters exposed to user to prevent [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) and [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
 * Use parameterized queries to prevent SQL injection.
 * Use the principle of [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

+### JSON Web Tokens (JWT)

+JSON Web Tokens are tokens that...

+They serve to decouple authentication and authorization, where authentication is the determination of whether a user can access a service, while authorization is about determining what a user can actually do with the service.

 ### Source(s) and further reading